m1rp/11ty-blog/src/posts/url-shortener.md

 You might want something catchier, but you'll need to add this URL as a custom domain to you heroku application. you might have already purchased a domain that you can add here.
 I had to be a bit more "creative", I have a domain already registered to my blog that is hosted with [Netlify](https://www.netlify.com/), I needed to add a new DNS record entry linked to my heroku app and also add that domain in Heroku.
 I'm not an expert on this stuff, but [Heroku's Documentation](https://devcenter.heroku.com/articles/custom-domains) is pretty solid!

 One issue you'll run into is with SSL certificates, I have not yet figured out a free way of getting these generated and applied to heroku.
+But this problem is automatically solved by upgrading your Dyno.

 ## Wrapping up